 In Script content field, add the command below and save.
 All parameters encapsulated in

-will be replaced with preconfigured secrets and parameters on pipeline run.
+%will be replaced with preconfigured secrets and parameters on pipeline run.

 cd target/surefire-reports